GBrachetta/Fattoria/TESTING.md

 ## KNOWN ISSUES

-- The two fields `type="date"` in the form in contact.html with a validation warning:
+- The two fields `type="date"` in the form in contact.html display a validation warning:
     - Safari and IE don't include a native datepicker.
 As a workaround I included a `placeholder:"dd-mm-yyyy"` as a fallback for the above browsers.
-    - This solution found in <a href="https://stackoverflow.com/questions/35682138/html5-date-picker-doesnt-show-on-safari">this thread</a>, answer number 3
+I applied this solution found in <a href="https://stackoverflow.com/questions/35682138/html5-date-picker-doesnt-show-on-safari">this thread</a>, answer number 3.

 ## USER STORIES
 ### For people looking for a holiday resort